Find Nuclear Materials Facilities by Location or Name »

 For general information, see How We Regulate.
-For details, see the following related pages:

 The NRC ensures that its materials program complies with the National Environmental Policy Act (NEPA) by conducting NEPA reviews for all major actions within the program.
 See Materials Environmental Reviews for detailed information on active reviews.